Theater companies of the Harlem Renaissance

-A number of theatre companies are associated with the Harlem Renaissance.
+A number of theater companies are associated with the Harlem Renaissance.

 Lafayette Players (1916–1932)

 Anita Bush, a pioneer in African American theater, began an acting company after seeing a show at the Lincoln Theater in Harlem.
 She wanted an all-Black group that performed Broadway plays, to combat the popular "racial stereotypes of African Americans as singers, dancers, and slapstick comedians."
 According to Bush, she wanted to prove that Blacks can do the same thing as whites.
 They were called the Bush Players.
 After performing at the Lincoln Theater for two years, the owner, Marie Downs, wanted to change their name to the Lincoln Players.
 Anita refused and took her company to the rival theater, The Lafayette Theatre.

 In 1916, due to financial difficulties, Bush sold her company to the theater.
 One of the actors, Charles S. Gilpin, took over the players and helped establish the Lafayette Players Stock Company, which became the first legitimate Black stock company in Harlem.
 That same year Robert Levy, an American Jew, became involved with the Lafayette Players through the formation of the Quality Amusement Corporation, which managed both the theater and the acting troupe.
 Later, Levy used the talents of the players in the movies he produced.
 Reol Productions Corporation had a goal to product high-class pictures with colored actors, which created continuous employment for Black performers.